abukhalil-LTUC-ASAC/102-learning-journal/machine.md

 CPU's for an example, calculates how to show you different types of information depending on the stored data by your memory (eg: RAM) with electrical signals reaching the [speed of light](https://www.scientificamerican.com/article/computers-are-becoming-fa/), and into the screen as bits and activate colors with it.
 Different real life applications require only different inputs and outputs, which will be interpreted through electrical signals that eventually be used to control [motors for movement](https://www.bostondynamics.com/), [vibrations for sound](https://www.explainthatstuff.com/loudspeakers.html) and general [data analysis for customer behavior](https://www.forbes.com/sites/kirimasters/2019/03/20/study-89-of-consumers-are-more-likely-to-buy-products-from-amazon-than-other-e-commerce-sites/#a4759ca4af1e), as explained in the **Final** video.

-> Can you feel the electric current going through?<sub>a closer step to make you one with the machine</sub>
+> Can you feel the electric current going through?